-October 10th is World Mental Health Day, something close to my heart both on a personal level and as a massage therapist, a treatment provider.
+October 10th saw the annual World Mental Health Day, something close to my heart both on a personal level and as a massage therapist, a treatment provider.

 This blog concentrates on stress, anxiety and depression.
 These are words we hear almost daily, a turn of phrase often used to describe feeling harassed or busy.
 Sometimes however, this turns into something more than just a saying and develops into a worrying time for the sufferer.

 Data from Mind, the mental health charity, shows 1 in 4 people in the UK will experience a mental health problem each year.
-The severity can vary, from mild depression through to debilitating, life changing disorders but statistics show most of us will experience some sort of mental health issue in our lifetime.
+The severity can vary, from a short period of stress through to debilitating, life changing disorders but statistics show most of us will experience some sort of mental health issue in our lifetime.
 Treatment options vary, some may choose medication, others ‘talking therapies’ and many will do nothing, seeing it as a temporary condition that will be overcome with time.

 It is well known that certain activities can help treat stress, anxiety and mild depression, diet and exercise being two key ones.
 One treatment that is often overlooked however, is massage.
 In the UK massage is all too often viewed as a luxury treat, something to be enjoyed once a year on a spa day, but regular massage offers so much more and can be used to treat a variety of conditions…stress, anxiety and depression being a great example.
 As a qualified aromatherapist I use aromatherapy blends in all my massages and have a stress relief blend that further increases the benefits by using a range of essential oils that targets the mind.